Jaimejs0528/JS-School/C05/README.md

 To init the page, you need to use NPM to install all dependencies and a http-server.

-> npm install
+> npm install  // To install all the dependencies.
+> cd dist/ // Here is index.html (You must be inside C05 folder)
 > npm -g i http-server
 > npm run build-dev //if you need to build the project with webpack.

-you could find the index.html inside dist folder if you have any issue with it.
+Note: you could find the index.html inside dist folder if you have any issue with it.